CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 <br><br>

 #### <a id="list"></a>3.
 Listing tasks: `list`
-1) Listing all the tasks. <br>
+1. Listing all the tasks you have yet to complete. <br>
-Format: `list [DATE]`
+Format: `list`

-The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one go.
+The List Command shows a list of all incompleted tasks in the task manager so that you can take a look at your tasks all at one go.

 There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.

+2. Listing all the tasks on the specific date. <br>
+Format: `list DATE`

-If you input a date, it will show all the tasks associated with that date.
+By typing in `list DATE`, it will display all the tasks that start on and end on that date.

+Examples:
+* `list next week` shows every task from that starts on and ends on next week <br>
+* `list 16.11.2016` shows every task from that starts on and ends on 16 November 2016 <br>

-2) Listing tasks due before a specific date. <br>
+3. Listing tasks due before a specific date. <br>
 Format: `list due DATE`

 You will be able to view all of today’s tasks and tasks that are due before a specific date.
 By keying in `list due DATE`, it will display a list of all the tasks due before the input date in the task manager.